digicademy-chf/chf_map/Documentation/DataModel/Index.rst

 number of requests per day or month, for example.
 In addition, please note that the tiles added here may require you to add a notice to your website's privacy policy about requests being made to external servers.

+``Coordinates`` and ``Distribution`` classes are available for other data models to easily describe exact locations and geographic token distributions, respectively.

 In addition, the model knows flexible ``LabelTag`` and ``SameAs`` classes, which can be used to group features via labels and to connect entities to